osmanaktas/warnme/README.md

 * Download codes your PC
 * Run your Chrome browser
 * Click on Window -> Extensions
-* Activate the Developer mode option
+* Click on Developer mode to activate it
 * Click to Load Unpack Extension button and select files in folder
 * Open the Bittrex.com web page and start using it